Menstrual Blood Clots: Causes, Normal vs Abnormal

 Menstruation is an important aspect of womanhood.
 It is a process in which a woman’s body prepares for pregnancy.
 For most women, the experience of menstruation may be different.
-Many things make one experience different from the other, like having light or heavy blood flow, and how this affects your menstrual cycle.
+Many things make one experience different from another, like having light or heavy blood flow, and how this affects your menstrual cycle.

 The driving forces behind the varying characteristics of blood can determine the symptoms you experience during menstruation.
 You’re not alone if you wonder about blood clotting and whether or not it’s happening as normal.
 Many factors influence the clotting of blood during menstruation, and any disturbances can alter the typical clotting.[1]